Inject external data into your flow

 A note about xMatters events...

-HTTP and email triggers in Flow Designer do not create an event in xMatters when they are initiated, which is a little bit different than how inbound integrations and our legacy email form initiation feature work.
+HTTP and email triggers in Flow Designer do not create an event in xMatters when they are initiated.
 In Flow Designer, you can create events at any point in your flow using an xMatters Create Event step.

 The benefit of not immediately creating an event when the external system injects information into xMatters is that you can include information from other steps in your event, or only create under specific circumstances.
 For example, you could send an email to first open a ticket in a service desk and start a chat room, and then map the ticket number and chat room link to properties on your form so they're included in the event notification.